eNMS-automation/eNMS/docs/base/contributing.rst

 For developers
 --------------

-eNMS uses flake8 to make sure that the code is PEP8-compliant, and pytest for the test suite.
+eNMS uses flake8 to make sure that the python code is PEP8-compliant, eslint to make sure the javascript code is compliant with google standards for javascript, and pytest for the test suite.
 There is a dedicated ``requirements_dev.txt`` file to install these libraries:

 ::